damiandlg/Regex-Tutorial/gist-template.md

 ## Author

 My name is Damian De La Garza and I hope this tutorial was as benifical as it was for me.
-Dont hesitate to reach out +@ :) github.com/damindlg
+Dont hesitate to reach out +@ :) github.com/damindlg, if youd like to comment or add functionaloity please feel free at https://gist.github.com/damiandlg/0cfa70a6947e6cd3e1ab3b12ed301179